 Paddle or Picnic in Veterans Park

 Unless you’re one of those polar plunge radicals, days at the beach are in short supply.
 But there are still ways to get out on the water without freezing your summer-loving butt off.
 Paddle boating on Veterans Lagoon in Veterans Park remains open through October.
 The park is open year-round, but picnic season closes on Oct.
 15 if you want to grill out or have an otherwise significant event.
-However, if January brings one of those inexplicably warm weeks, it’s still a nice spot to spend one of your first weekends of 2018.
+However, if January brings one of those inexplicably warm weeks, it’s still a nice spot to spend one of your first weekends of next year.

 Peruse a Farmers Market